Bills

 Implements a failure-to-intervene clause

-Partially.
-The proposed legislation states, "Any law-enforcement officer, as defined in § 9.1-101, who, under color of law, subjects or causes to be subjected, including failing to intervene, any other person to the deprivation of any rights, privileges, or immunities granted to such person under the constitutions and laws of the United States and the Commonwealth, shall be liable to the injured party for compensatory damages, punitive damages, and equitable relief."
-Current VA § 19.2-83.6.
-“Failure of a law-enforcement officer to intervene in use of excessive force” discusses reporting, however this is only with regards to issues of excessive force.
+The bill partially meets the standard.
+Section 8.01-42.6 of the bill states "Any law-enforcement officer, as defined in § 9.1-101, who, under color of law, subjects or causes to be subjected, **including failing to intervene**, any other person to the deprivation of any rights, privileges, or immunities granted to such person under the constitutions and laws of the United States and the Commonwealth, shall be liable to the injured party for compensatory damages, punitive damages, and equitable relief."
+This does not include a reporting element.

 - ✗